 Costa Adeje Beaches

-Costa Adeje has two blue flag beaches to choose from if you are here to top up your tan.
+Costa Adeje has two blue flag beaches to choose from among others if you are here to top up your tan.
 Playa Fañabe has the usual black volcanic sand, sun loungers disabled facilities and a luxury 5 star hotel on the beach-front.
 This beach is popular for water sports and diving is particularly common here.

 Playa del Duque is a big favourite with the visitors and locals with it’s beautiful golden sand imported from the Sahara Desert.
 This beach is easily accessible on foot or by car and has over 100 parking spaces available.
 Playa del Duque has an average width of 60 metres and a length of 390 metres.
 This beach has plenty of sun loungers, hammocks and umbrellas available for rent to shield you from the hot sun.
 Wheelchair access, disabled facilities, bars, restaurants and showers are more features of this beach.
 The beautiful promenade runs alongside the beach-front which is lined with bars, restaurants, shops, boutiques and more luxury hotels.
 Puerto Colon and Torviscas beaches are overlooked by the super Kaluna beach club.

 Costa Adeje Water Parks